This is How You Process Black and White Film

 We would definitely recommend getting some exposed film to try this out in the light for the first time.
 Once you get the hang of it you’ll be loading the reels without thinking, but it can be tricky the first time.

 Once the film is on the reel you need to put it inside the tank.
-After the reel is in put the lid on and turn it until it locks in place.
-You’re developing tank is now light tight and it’s safe to turn the lights on, or take the tank out of the changing bag.
+After the reel is in, put the lid on and turn it until it locks in place.
+Your developing tank is now light tight and it’s safe to turn the lights on, or take the tank out of the changing bag.